ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 ### ARIA Frame IDs

 Sentinel-1 IW SLC products are not created in a way that ensures that granules for the same relative orbit and location always fully overlap over time.
-This results in a frame “jitter” that can make it difficult to create longer series of Sentinel-1 InSAR products.
+This results in inconsistent framing of the Sentinel-1 IW SLCs that can make it difficult to create longer series of Sentinel-1 InSAR products.

-#TODO: add an illustration of non-overlapping SLC footprints
+  ##TODO: add an illustration of non-overlapping SLC footprints

 To address this issue, the ARIA team defined a standard set of geographic footprints, called frames, that set the geographic extent for each ARIA-S1-GUNW product.
-This is possible because while the Sentinel-1 IW SLC products exhibit jitter along the orbit, the smaller burst SLCs that comprise each Sentinel-1 IW SLC product *do* have a consistent footprint.
+This is possible because while the Sentinel-1 IW SLC products are not consistently framed along the orbit path, the smaller burst SLCs that comprise each Sentinel-1 IW SLC product *do* have consistent footprints.
 Thus, ARIA-S1-GUNW frames are defined via the specific bursts that each ARIA-S1-GUNW product contains. **ARIA-S1-GUNWs containing the same bursts, and thus sharing the same geographic footprint, are said to have the same ARIA Frame ID.**

 To ensure that ARIA-S1-GUNW products are always created using standard footprints, the ARIA Frame ID needs to be provided along with the reference and secondary granules that intersect this footprint for a given date in order to create a new ARIA-S1-GUNW product (see figure below).